Eric D. Madden

 – Named a “Super Lawyer” (2014-2018) by Thomson Reuters;

-– Earned AV Preeminent rating by Martindale Hubbell Law Directory.
+– Earned an AV Preeminent rating by Martindale-Hubbell.

 Eric has served in leadership positions within several organizations, including as:

 – Programming Co-Chair of the ABA Bankruptcy and Insolvency Litigation Committee;

 – Co-Chair of the ABI Commercial Fraud Committee; and

 – Co-Chair of the ABI Bankruptcy Litigation Committee.

 He also frequently serves as an author, panelist, and speaker regarding corporate governance, legal ethics, and trial strategy.

 - Representation of the liquidating trustee for Seahawk Drilling Company, Inc., a former publicly traded company and the second largest offshore drilling company in the Gulf of Mexico, which filed bankruptcy in the months following the Deepwater Horizon incident.
 The trustee’s claims against BP were selected, from among thousands of other claims in pending MDL proceedings, to be tried as a test case on the issue of causation and damages under the Oil Pollution Act.

 - Representation of Petroleum Wholesale, LP, a full-service gasoline distributor with operations in nine western states, in connection with a two-week jury trial regarding an alleged breach of a fuel supply agreement.
 The jury awarded all of the damages and attorney’s fees sought by Petroleum Wholesale, and nothing to the defendants on their $10 million counterclaim.
 Texas Lawyer ranked it as a Top 10 verdict in a contracts case for 2014.